 DESIGNLINE industrial computer for Phoenix Contact

-- Very simple appearance for easy to focus on the task especially in very busy and distracting industrial environment.
+- Very simple appearance for easy to focus on the task especially in a very busy and distracting industrial environment.

 - Handle on the rear cover provide ease of adjusting the angle and height of the computer as an inclusive design feature

-- A large connector cover in the rear brings both ease of cable management and a perfect insulation at the same time
+- A large connector cover in the rear brings both ease of cable management and perfect insulation at the same time

 - Simple yet effective rear cover design allows effective heat sink while making it easy to clean